lbl-srg/obc/specification/source/cdl.rst

       annotation(__cdl(generatePointlist=true));
    end MyController;

-The parser will generate a list of how the specifications being propagated as below
+The parser will generate an annotation propagation list as below:

 .. code-block:: JSON